5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 You should deploy OpenWhisk control plane using the forked [incubator-openwhisk-deploy-kube](https://github.com/5g-media/incubator-openwhisk-deploy-kube/tree/gpu) which already supports invoking actions on GPU Kubernetes nodes.

-In short, follow the below instructions
+In short, follow the below instructions.

+Log into your GPU node where Minikube is installed

 ### mycluster.yaml